AI-BIIE-Initiative/odyssey-llm-quiz/README.md

 2. **You are free to approach the benchmark however you see fit.**
    Feel empowered to:
    - Fix or redesign the evaluation pipeline
-   - Refactor question formatting or handling
    - Engineer prompts or augment the dataset
-   - Try any method you believe could improve the LLM’s performance
+   - Try any knowldegw integration method you believe could improve the LLM’s performance
+   - Use different LLM
    > This is your chance to show **how you think**, not just how you code.

 3. **This is an open-ended assessment.**
    We're looking at your ability to:
    - Explore and justify engineering decisions
    - Communicate design trade-offs
-   - Reflect on outcomes with appropriate metrics and plots
    > Think of it as solving a small, real-world problem where clarity and intent matter more than perfection.

 4. **Using LLMs during development is encouraged.**